liberland/laws/drafting/drafts/referendum-law.md

 The only form of LLM permitted for use in Referenda shall be politically pooled LLM.
 Political pooling involves restricting the liquidity of LLM, such that they cannot be transferred to a different wallet for the duration of the political pooling.

 ### Article 4: Referendum Period
 The Referendum Period shall be 14 days.
-At the end of the Referendum period in which a Proposal has been converted into a Referendum, the Proposal is either Approved or Rejected.
+At the end of the Referendum period in which a Proposal has been converted into a Referendum, the Proposal is either Approved or Rejected based on whether a sufficient amount of voting instruments were cast for acceptance, henceforth "Voting Requirement".

 ### Article 5: Cancellation
 #### Section 1: Cancellation During Referendum Period